Sheep-y/Attack-Improvement-Mod/README.md

 # Configuration

-When the mod is first loaded by the game, it will try to read settings.json and validate its settings.
+When the mod is loaded, it will read `settings.json` and validate its.
+If the setting file does not exist, it will be created.

-Some configurations are bundled with the mod.
+Several presets are bundled with this mod.
 You may copy or rename a setting to `settings.json` to apply it.

 * `settings.default.json` - Out of box default.
 Game is subtly enhanced, such as lower roll correction, hit stepping and melee position unlock, flanking bonus, and critical hit on non-mechs.
 * `settings.spartan.json` - Enable diminishing modifier, more bonus and penalties, through armour crit, crit reroll, enemy ammo balancing and jettison, and disables roll correction and streak breaker.
-* `settings.fix-enhance.json` - Only enable game fixes and user interface enhancements for an improved vanilla experience.
+* `settings.ui-enhance.json` - Only enable game fixes and user interface enhancements.
 Game mechanic is not changed beyond bug fixes.
-* `settings.fix-only.json` - Only enable game fixes for a bug-free vanilla experience.
-Enhancements need to be enabled manually.
+* `settings.fix-only.json` - Only enable game fixes for a bug-free, pure vanilla experience.
 * `settings.log-only.json` - An old preset that should be deleted.
 Use fix-only instead.

 Note that `settings.json` is auto-managed.
 Old settings will be upgraded and removed, out of range settings will be corrected, and the formats and comments cannot be changed.